Will a New Roof Lower Your Homeowner’s Insurance?

 Enter a zip below and get matched to top-rated pros near you.

-If your roof qualifies for savings, you might see a 5 to 35% reduction in your premium.
+If your roof qualifies for savings, you might see a reduction of 5% to 35% in your premium.
 But before you bank on an insurance discount for your new roof, know that several factors come into play, and discounts are not guaranteed.

-A new roof doesn’t automatically guarantee lower premiums.
-If getting an insurance discount for a new roof is your goal, you should go over your plans with your insurance provider to see if a discount is possible first.
+Now you may be wondering, “How much will a new roof lower my homeowner’s insurance?”
+A new roof does not automatically guarantee lower premiums.
+If getting an insurance discount for a new roof is your goal, you should first go over your plans with the insurance provider to see if a discount is possible.
 Roof type, the materials used, and whether your new shelter meets certain criteria will determine your new rate.

 Roof Shape